marinakiseleva/thex_model/README.md

 # Set-Up
-1. Set up the following directory structure (assuming you have the data in the corresponding FITs file):
+1. Set up the following directory structure (with the dataset as a FITs file in the data directory):
 ```
 thex_project
 └───thex_code
 │
 └───data
-│   │   THEx-training-set.v0_0_1.fits
+│   │   THEx-dataset.fits
 ```
 2. Use the following commands to clone this repository and run the install script.
 The Jupyter Notebook interfaces will be automatically loaded.
 ```